French Inspired: Vegan Cheezey Cauliflower & Cannelini Bean Gratin

 Instructions

-- In a large pot, heat a generous lug of olive oil and vegan butter over medium heat.
-Add onion and saute for 3-4 minutes until translucent, then add garlic and continue to stir for 2 minutes until fragrant.
+- In a large pot, heat 1 tablespoon olive oil and vegan butter over medium heat.
+Add the diced onion and cook for 3โ4 minutes, until softened.
+Add garlic and sautรฉ for another 1โ2 minutes until fragrant.

 Vanessa says